 17. John F. Kennedy Presidential Library and Museum

-View the modern lines of the JFK Library and Museum architecture in Boston, Massachusetts, USA, on a sunny summer day.
+View the modern lines of the JFK Library and Museum architecture in Boston, Massachusetts, USA.

-View the modern lines of the JFK Library and Museum architecture in Boston, Massachusetts, USA, on a sunny summer day.
+View the modern lines of the JFK Library and Museum architecture in Boston, Massachusetts, USA.

 This striking museum, located on a ten-acre waterfront site, offers a glimpse into the life and legacy of America’s 35th president.
 Through multimedia exhibits, personal artifacts, and re-creations of iconic moments, visitors can delve into the world of JFK and the early 1960s.